martymcflywa/martymcflywa.github.io/_posts/2014-08-07-constructing-good-concept-maps.md

 - CSG1132
 ---

-Notes taken from: Joseph D. Novak & Alberto J. Canas (2006). *"The Theory Underlying Concept Maps and How To Construct and Use Them"*, Institute for Human and Machine Cognition.
-Retrieved 8 August, 2014 from: http://cmap.ihmc.us/Publications/ResearchPapers/TheoryUnderlyingConceptMapsHQ.pdf
+Notes taken from:

+>Joseph D. Novak & Alberto J. Canas (2006). *"The Theory Underlying Concept Maps and How To Construct and Use Them"*, Institute for Human and Machine Cognition.
+[Retrieved](http://cmap.ihmc.us/Publications/ResearchPapers/TheoryUnderlyingConceptMapsHQ.pdf) 8 August, 2014.

 ## Parking Lot